The Fall (band)

-The Fall were an English post-punk group, formed in 1976 in Prestwich, Greater Manchester.
-They underwent many line-up changes, with vocalist and founder Mark E. Smith as the only constant member.
-The Fall's long-term musicians included drummers Paul Hanley, Simon Wolstencroft and Karl Burns; guitarists Marc Riley, Craig Scanlon and Brix Smith; and bassist Steve Hanley, whose melodic, circular bass lines are widely credited with shaping the band's sound from early 1980s albums such as Hex Enduction Hour to the late 1990s.
+The Fall were an English post-punk band, formed in 1976 in Prestwich, Greater Manchester.
+They had many line-up changes, with vocalist and founder Mark E. Smith being the only constant member.
+The Fall's long-term musicians included drummers Paul Hanley, Simon Wolstencroft and Karl Burns; guitarists Craig Scanlon, Marc Riley, and Brix Smith; and bassist Steve Hanley, whose melodic, circular bass lines are widely credited with shaping the band's sound from early 1980s albums such as Hex Enduction Hour to the late 1990s.

-First associated with the late 1970s punk movement, the Fall's music underwent numerous stylistic changes, often concurrently with changes in the group's lineup.
-Nonetheless, their music has generally been characterised by an abrasive, repetitive guitar-driven sound, tense bass and drum rhythms, and Smith's caustic lyrics, described by critic Simon Reynolds as "a kind of Northern English magic realism that mixed industrial grime with the unearthly and uncanny," voiced through a "one-note delivery somewhere between amphetamine-spiked rant and alcohol-addled yarn."
-While the Fall never achieved widespread success beyond minor hit singles in the late 1980s and early 1990s, they have maintained a strong cult following.
+Originally emerging out of the late 1970s punk movement, the Fall's music underwent numerous stylistic changes often concurrently with changes in the group's lineup.
+Their music was generally characterised by an abrasive, repetitive guitar-driven sound, tense bass and drum rhythms, and Smith's caustic lyrics.
+Although never achieving widespread mainstream success beyond minor hit singles in the late 1980s and early 1990s, they maintained a strong cult following throughout the years.

-The Fall have been called "the most prolific band of the British post-punk movement."
-From 1979 to 2017, they released thirty-one studio albums, and more than three times that number when live albums and compilations (often released against Smith's wishes) are taken into account.
-They were long associated with BBC disc jockey John Peel, who championed them from early on in their career and described them as his favourite band, famously explaining, "they are always different; they are always the same."
-Smith's death in 2018 effectively put an end to the group.
+The Fall have been called "the most prolific band of the British post-punk movement".
+From 1979 to 2017, they released 31 studio albums, plus dozens of live albums and compilations released against Smith's wishes.
+The band have also been referred to as "the Mighty Fall," a name originally given by British DJ John Peel, who regarded the band as his personal favorite and invited them numerous times on the BBC's Peel Sessions, stating: "They are always different; they are always the same."
+The group disbanded after Smith's death in 2018.